Food Safety Allergen Awareness

 The Takeaway

 Cross-contamination and cross contact are both elements of food safety.
 Understanding their definitions can help you better protect customers from both foodborne illnesses and allergic reactions.
-To thoroughly understand and implement strategies in your establishment, consider using Trust20's Food Allergy Certificate Training from our suite of products.
+Consider using Trust20's Food Allergy Certificate Training from our suite of products To thoroughly understand and implement food safety best practices in your establishment,

 To sum it up: cross-contamination means a food has become unsafe for anyone, and cross contact means that a food might be unsafe for some.